yifanfu01/yifanfu01.github.io/_pages/about.md

 My goal is to be a perfect doctor as well as to clarify the sophisticated TME in the PDAC and promote the diagnosis and treatment of the PDAC.
 Meanwhile, I participated in some biomechanics projects by generating and evaluating the finated element analysis (FEA) models, with respect to the spine and zygoma.

-I am also the reviewer for the _Front Neurol_. and _Oral Dis_. journals.
+I am the reviewer for the _Front Neurol_. and _Oral Dis_. journals.

 ----